bbc/gourmet-sentence-pairs-evaluation/README.md

 2. The machine translated sentence is a well-written phrase or sentence that is grammatically and idiomatically correct

 A more in-depth explanation of Direct Assessment can be found in the papers [Continuous Measurement Scales in Human Evaluation of Machine Translation](https://www.aclweb.org/anthology/W13-2305/) and [Is all that Glitters in Machine Translation Quality Estimation really Gold?](https://www.aclweb.org/anthology/C16-1294/).

-## Creating Data Sets for the App

-The script [`randomiseAndFormatData.py`](./scripts/randomiseAndFormatData.py) can be used to turn text files into a JSON file to submit to the `/dataset` endpoint.
-It also randomises the order of the sentences.
-The script needs to be amended to specify the files that should be read in.